vpaeder/lvglpp/README.md

 LVGL stores the relationship of objects and takes care of deleting children of objects getting deleted.
 This means that you can safely use `release_ptr` on sub-widgets.
 Conversely, nothing is stored about instances of other types, like styles, animations, timers, ...
 Therefore, you **must not** `release_ptr` one of those, of you won't have any possibility to free it up afterwards.
 For those, you should either provide some kind of storage (`std::vector`, class member variable, ...) or make them static.

 For C++-style callbacks, it is important to remember that any object obtained from within the callback by calling an accessor function (such as `Event::get_target`) creates a temporary object wrapping a raw pointer.
 This means that you cannot create derived classes that would carry data along.
 Every call to the callback gets fed with a newly created temporary object with, other than the raw pointer, default values.
 Moreover, you cannot pass data using the `user_data` field, as it is used internally to pass the C++-style callback.
 For such cases, you need to define a global variable to transfer data to or from the callback.

+## Footprint

+As lvglpp is essentially a layer over LVGL, it of course increases the memory footprint.
+However, most wrapper classes have only two member variables: a pointer to the wrapped object and a bool.
+This makes an overhead of 12 bytes per wrapped object.
+Several items need to store more content (e.g. Animation and ButtonMatrix) and will therefore need a little more space.
+Naturally, the binary size will also increase depending on the number of functions that are in use.
+I'll try to quantify these values at some point.
+If you're hunting for free bytes, I'd rather recommend to use the original library instead.

 # API documentation